 The building was entered from Via della Foce through two ornamental entrances with pilasters.
 It consists of rooms to the west and east of a long courtyard, flanked by arcades.
 To the west of the courtyard is a double row of rooms.
 Many of the rooms are huge, c.
 12 metres wide, with piers supporting the ceiling.
 To the west of the Hall of the Grain Measurers is a wide ramp leading to the first floor (later a few steps were added).

 To the west of the double row of rooms is a long corridor, continuing along the north and south side.
 It has a floor of opus spicatum.
-To the west of the corridors are wide rooms with restorations that have been dated to the late third or early fourth century (opus vittatum).
+To the west of the corridor are wide rooms with restorations that have been dated to the late third or early fourth century (opus vittatum).
 Few commercial buildings near the Tiber were restored at such a late date.